ntangible/f24-capstone/README.md

 Centsible users can input their paychecks and track how much they've made since joining.
 Users can also set aside money for savings, or for core expenses like rent, electricity, etc.

 ## Multi-Goal Tracking
-You can set both long-term and short-term goals and tell Centsible to allocate percentages of your paycheck for said goals.
-The app will notify you how far along you are in reaching them.
+You can set both long-term and short-term goals.

 ## Purchase Tracking
 Centsible users can add recent purchases into the app and inform users how much they have spent since joining.